The Circadian Rhythm 5K 10k Marathon

-The term for the built-in, approximately 24-hour rhythmic cycle that governs things like waking up, sleeping, and other biological processes is the Circadian Rhythm.
+The term Circadian Rhythm, approximately 24-hour rhythmic cycle that governs biological processes.

-1. Circadian Rhythm: This is the 24-hour cycle that regulates the sleep-wake cycle, hormone release, body temperature, and metabolism.
+Circadian Rhythm is a 24-hour cycle that regulates the sleep-wake cycle, hormone release, body temperature, and metabolism.
 It is primarily controlled by the suprachiasmatic nucleus (SCN), a cluster of cells in the hypothalamus of the brain, and synchronized by exposure to light and darkness.
-The word "circadian" comes from the Latin circa (about) and dies (day).

 It essentially dictates when your body is most biologically primed for certain types of effort.